nebula643/Office-Tool-docs/docs/deploy/create-iso.md

 Click "start deploy".

 When finished downloading, press F5 to clear all configurations, also you can "refresh" on the submenu of "view XML code".
+After that, all products and languages should be clear.

 Finally change deployment mode to `Create ISO file`, then start deploy.